Saiprasad-1727/DEVOPS-Interview-Q-A/GIT & GITHUB/GIT Q&A.md

 4) explain the git workflow ?

 5) how can we clone only specific branch

+6) what is git cherry pick ?